 The apostle Paul gives an interesting discourse about giving in 2 Corinthians 8 and 9.
 The church at Corinth had committed themselves to raising an offering for the church at Jerusalem (1 Corinthians 16:1-4).
 The collection of this offering was apparently jeopardized by divisions that had arisen at Corinth.
-Paul was exhorting the Corinthians to follow through on their original commitment.
-I won’t post the whole passage here but I did want to reflect on a few portions of this passage.
+Paul was encouraging the Corinthians to follow through on their original commitment.
+I won't post the whole passage here, but I did want to reflect on a few portions of this passage.

-Second, in the first few verses of Chapter 8 Paul reports the sacrificial gift of the poor Macedonians to spur the Corinthians on in their giving.
+Second, in the first few verses of Chapter 8, Paul reports the sacrificial gift of the poor Macedonians to spur the Corinthians on in their giving.
 Then Paul writes:

 2 Corinthians 8:7-9